-Our test based on the number of outcomes for which the treatment effect is statistically significant at the 10% level produces similar inference.
-Under the null hypothesis, 10% of all outcomes should be "significant" at the 10% level even if there is no treatment effect of the program.
-The combining functions avoid: (i) arbitrarily picking outcomes that have statistically significant effects-"cherry picking"; or (ii) arbitrarily selecting blocks of outcomes to correct the p-values when accounting for multiple hypothesis testing.
-We present p-values for these hypotheses and a number of combining functions by outcome category in Appendix D.
+A test based on the number of outcomes for which the treatment effect is statistically significant at the 10% level produces similar inference.
+Under the null hypothesis, 10% of all outcomes should be "significant" at the 10% level even if there is no treatment effect of the program.30 The combining functions avoid: (i) arbitrarily picking outcomes that have statistically significant effects-"cherry picking"; or (ii) arbitrarily selecting blocks of outcomes to correct the p-values when accounting for multiple hypothesis testing.
+We present p-values for these hypotheses and a number of combining functions by outcome category in Appendix D.31

 An Exact Non-Parametric Test.
 We also test for equality of treatment and control distributions by outcome using an exact test developed by Rosenbaum (2005).
 We provide a brief explanation of the test and refer interested readers to the original source for more details.
-Let $\mathcal{N}$ index the individuals in our sample and consider the block of outcomes $\mathcal{J}{\ell}$ .
-Let $d{ii'}$ be the distance between the individuals $i, i' \in \mathcal{N}, i \neq i'$ , based on the outcomes in $\mathcal{J}{\ell}$ .
-In our application, this is the Mahalanobis distance.
-There is an optimal non-bipartite pairing of individuals according to $d{ii'}$ .
-This is obtained by minimizing the distance across all possible pairings i, i' in the sample.
+Let \mathcal{N} index the individuals in our sample and consider the block of outcomes \mathcal{J}{l} .
+Let d{ij} be the distance between the individuals $i, j \in \mathcal{N}, i \neq j$, based on the outcomes in \mathcal{J}{l} .
+In our application, this is the Mahalanobis distance.32 There is an optimal non-bipartite pairing of individuals according to d{ij} .33 This is obtained by minimizing the distance across